 a.
-Have a Substantial Adverse Effect, Either Directly or Through Habitat Modifications, on any Species Identified as a Candidate, Sensitive, or Special-Status Species (No Impact)
+Have a Substantial Adverse Effect, either Directly or through Habitat Modifications, on any Species Identified as a Candidate, Sensitive, or Special-Status Species (No Impact)

-Based on the results of the Desktop Review that was completed for the Proposed Project, no special-status plant or wildlife species are anticipated to occur within the project site as it is located on land surrounded by commercial and industrial buildings.
-(Mesa Biological 2024.)
-Due to its developed nature, the site lacks native habitat, with no natural vegetation or ecological features that would typically support special-status wildlife and plant species known to occur in the vicinity of the project site.
+Based on the results of the Desktop Review that was completed for the Proposed Project, no special-status plant and wildlife species are anticipated to occur within the project site as it is located in land surrounded by commercial and industrial buildings.
+Due to its developed nature, the project site lacks native habitat, with no natural vegetation or ecological features that would typically support special-status wildlife and plant species known to occur in the vicinity of the project site.
+Additionally, the Proposed Project would not include any structural building modifications or ground disturbance.
 Operational activities would take place almost exclusively within enclosed warehouses and therefore would not impact special-status species.
-Based on the Desktop Review completed for the Proposed Project, no substantial adverse effect to any special-status plant and wildlife species would occur.
+Based on the Desktop Review completed for the Proposed Project and because the Proposed Project would not include ground disturbance or any structural building modifications, the project conditions would be the same as existing conditions.
+No substantial adverse effect to any special-status species or its habitat would occur.
 Therefore, there would be no impact on special-status species.